shaeelabanuhussain/flood-ml/README.md

 notebook: googlecolab
 you need to import train.csv file in google colab
-You can run the inserted file copy_of_test4.ipynb in google colab And get the necessary model downloaded from pkl or joblib
+You can run the inserted file DeepLearning (1).ipynb in google colab save the weights file and json file needed for the front end

 frontend: vs code
-You may install streamlit library using pip install streamlit Save your model in the working directory (used joblib) and open new terminal and type streamlit run flood.py If it does not redirect copy paste the localhost address given
+You may install streamlit library using pip install streamlit Save your model weight and json files in the working directory and open new terminal and type streamlit run app.py
+If it does not redirect copy paste the localhost address given

 competition link: https://www.kaggle.com/competitions/playground-series-s4e5/data